-All students who complete the CfA AA in General Studies will be eligible to continue on to a CfA BA.
-Students entering with an AA or AS degree from an accredited college or university will be eligible to bypass the 120 Core Competencies (i.e., the competencies that make up the AA degree) and begin with the 120 Advanced Competencies, provided they have met or will be able to meet CfA's General Education requirements by the time of graduation.
-New students seeking a CfA BA who have an associate's degree from an accredited college or university that is other than an AA or AS (e.g., an AAS), who have already earned 60 college credits from an accredited college or university, or who have earned an associate's degree or the equivalent from an institution outside the United States, will be evaluated on a case-by-case basis to determine whether or not they can bypass the 120 Core Competencies and begin with the 120 Advanced Competencies.
-Students who enter without an associate's degree from an accredited college or university or with fewer than 60 credits from an accredited college or university or with fewer than 60 credits from an accredited college or university or with fewer than 60 credits from an accredited college or university or with fewer than 60 credits from an accredited college or university or with fewer than 60 credits from an accredited college or university or with fewer than 60 credits from an accredited college or university or with fewer than 60 credits from an accredited college or university or with fewer than 60 credits from an accredited college or university or with fewer than 60 credits from an accredited college or university or with fewer than 60 credits from an accredited college or university or with fewer than 60 credits from an accredited college or university will begin with the 120 Core Competencies, regardless of their ultimate intention to pursue a BA degree through CfA.
+All students who complete the CFA AA in General Studies will be eligible to continue on to a CFA BA.
+Students entering with an AA or AS degree from an accredited college or university will be eligible to bypass the 120 Core Competencies (i.e., the competencies that make up the AA degree) and begin with the 120 Advanced Competencies, provided they have met or will be able to meet CFA's General Education requirements by the time of graduation.
+New students seeking a CFA BA who have an associate's degree from an accredited college or university that is other than an AA or AS (e.g., an AAS), who have already earned 60 college credits from an accredited college or university, or who have earned an associate's degree or the equivalent from an institution outside the United States, will be evaluated on a case-by-case basis to determine whether or not they can bypass the 120 Core Competencies and begin with the 120 Advanced Competencies.
+Students who enter without an associate's degree from an accredited college or university or with fewer than 60 credits from an accredited college or university will begin with the 120 Core Competencies, regardless of their ultimate intention to pursue a BA degree through CFA.